 “Mcf” shall mean one thousand cubic feet.

+“Madden Deep Unit” has the meaning assigned thereto in the Madden Deep Unit Agreement dated May 1, 1967 (as same may be amended from time to time), which has been designated No. 14-08-0001-8874 by the United States Department of the Interior Geological Survey.

 “Managing Member” shall mean the Member serving in such capacity pursuant to Article 10, as appointed pursuant to Section 10.6.

 “Maximum Daily Quantity” shall have the meaning set forth in the Firm Gathering Agreements.